Treatment for Endometriosis in St Petersburg, FL

 The ultrasound is a noninvasive test that uses sound waves to generate an image of your uterus that may help Dr. Jain see the endometrial tissue.
 The laparoscopy is a surgical procedure in which she uses a laparoscope to view your reproductive organs through a small incision in your abdomen.

-How does Dr. Jain Provide Treatment or Management of Endometriosis?
+How does Dr. Jain Provide Treatment for Endometriosis?

 Dr. Jain treats endometriosis with medication or surgery.
 She discusses all your options, and together you decide how best to manage the disorder and your symptoms.